ansys/pystk/doc/source/api/ansys/stk/core/vgt/ITimeToolEventArrayStartStopTimes.rst

 ITimeToolEventArrayStartStopTimes
 =================================

-.. py:class:: ITimeToolEventArrayStartStopTimes
+.. py:class:: ansys.stk.core.vgt.ITimeToolEventArrayStartStopTimes

    object

    Defined by taking start and/or stop times of every interval in specified reference interval list and adding them to array.
 The array is then bounded by single interval spanning specified reference interval list...

-.. py:currentmodule:: ansys.stk.core.vgt
+.. py:currentmodule:: ITimeToolEventArrayStartStopTimes

 Overview
 --------